 First, I put on a macro lens and took a few shots with it:

-As you can see, on the left in the frame there is a more detailed and sharper image of the object.
-It is due to the use of a macro lens that it turns out to bring the camera as close as possible (in this case, about 2 cm) and get a more detailed picture.
+As you can see, on the left in the frame, there is a more detailed and sharper image of the object.
+Due to the use of a macro lens, it turns out to bring the camera as close as possible (in this case, about 2 cm) and get a more detailed picture.

-In the frames above, you can see a different focus point - in the left frame, the macro lens focuses on the nearest beads, while without it, the closest balls are out of focus.
-The gamma has also changed, due to the different definition of the general illumination matrix.
+In the frames above, you can see a different focus point – in the left frame, the macro lens focuses on the nearest beads, while the closest balls are out of focus without it.
+The gamma has also changed due to the different definitions of the general illumination matrix.

-The next in line was the wide angle lens.
-With the help of it, it became possible to rent a room or any room with limited space.
+The next in line was the wide-angle lens.
+With its help, it became possible to rent a room or any room with limited space.
 More objects fall into the frame, although some picture distortion occurs:

-As you can see, in the left frame, with a wide-angle lens, we got more objects in the frame, although we distorted the space a little.
-However, from the same point, but without a lens, we will not be able to shoot all the necessary space and we have to take either more shots, or step back.
+As you can see, in the left frame, we got more objects in the frame with a wide-angle lens, although we distorted the space a little.
+However, from the same point, but without a lens, we will not be able to shoot all the critical areas, and we have to take either more shots or a step back.

 These shots also show the difference in viewing angles – you can see much more with the iPro Lens than without it.

-But this comparison is more interesting - iPhone with iPro Lens (left) and built-in digital zoom on iPhone (right).
-The shots are very similar (I missed the zoom a bit, but it doesn't really matter) at first glance, and it is difficult to find the difference in detail.
+But this comparison is more interesting – iPhone with iPro Lens (left) and built-in digital zoom on iPhone (right).
+At first glance, the shots are very similar (I missed the zoom a bit, but it doesn’t matter), and it isn’t easy to find the difference in detail.

 You can immediately see that optical zoom works much better than digital.
-Just keep in mind that camera stability is important for long-focus lenses, that is, in our case, you need to firmly hold the iPhone, and thanks to the convenient handle included in the kit, it is quite easy to do this.
+Keep in mind that camera stability is essential for long-focus lenses; in our case, you need to hold the iPhone firmly, and thanks to the convenient handle included in the kit, it is pretty easy to do this.

-During the test drive, I found out another interesting feature of the telephoto lens - it can shoot portraits.
-If you shoot a portrait without any additional lens on the iPhone, then a slight distortion of the face occurs, in contrast to the telephoto lens:
+During the test drive, I found another interesting feature of the telephoto lens – it can shoot portraits.
+If you shoot a picture without any additional lens on the iPhone, then a slight distortion of the face occurs, in contrast to the telephoto lens:

-As you can see, on the left frame (without a telephoto lens), slight distortions are visible - the nose is large and the ears have moved somewhere back, while on the right frame (with a telephoto lens) the geometry of the face coincides with reality.
-So, if you have such a lens, then you can not only shoot distant objects while remaining unnoticed, but also make good portraits.
+As you can see, on the left frame (without a telephoto lens), slight distortions are visible – the nose is large, and the ears have moved somewhere back, while on the right frame (with a telephoto lens), the geometry of the face coincides with reality.
+So, if you have such a lens, you can shoot distant objects while remaining unnoticed and make good portraits.

 Cool Set of Lenses for iPhone

-Recently, a bright trend has been seen - smartphones receive high-quality multi-pixel matrices in cameras, good optics, due to which the picture quality inevitably increases.
-Nowadays many photographers take on their travels not a huge backpack with a heavy professional camera and about 5 lenses, but a compact camera, or even just an iPhone.
-Yes, I myself, in the last 2 trips, did not take the bulky Canon 30D with a 28-105 lens, but my iPhone 11, on which I did not stop taking pictures. 🙂🙂🙂
+Recently, an encouraging trend has been seen – smartphones receive high-quality multi-pixel matrices in cameras, good optics, due to which the picture quality inevitably increases.
+Nowadays, many photographers take on their travels not a huge backpack with a heavy professional camera and about five lenses, but a compact camera, or even just an iPhone.
+In the last two trips, I did not take the bulky Canon 30D with a 28-105 lens, but for my iPhone 11, I did not stop taking pictures. 🙂🙂🙂